stwater20/ner_bert_crf_open_version/README.md

 Now, You can run the colab_bert_crf.ipynb directly.

 ```
 git clone https://github.com/stwater20/ner_bert_crf_open_version.git
 ```

-Then, upload all file to Google Drive.
+1. Then, upload all file to Google Drive.

-In colab, link your drive space.
+2. In colab, link your drive space.

-Last Run the code!
+3. Last running the code!

-> Recommend you use GPT to run the code.
+> Recommend you use GPU to run the code.

 ![colab](images/colab.jpg)